 Scaling a B2B marketing team works best when hiring follows strategy rather than convention.
 The starting point is always the revenue goal.
 Before deciding who to hire, a business needs clarity on what marketing must deliver commercially, how it supports sales and what success looks like in measurable terms.

 A common sequencing mistake is hiring a large team before the foundations are in place.
-Without a clear ICP, messaging framework and tech stack, even strong marketers will struggle to make an impact.
+Without a clearly defined customer, messaging framework and tech stack, even strong marketers will struggle to make an impact.
 This is explored in episode 30 of our Spotlight on B2B Marketing podcast, which focuses on the importance of getting the fundamentals right before scaling.

 Interim and contract hires can be valuable when a company needs momentum while building a permanent team.
 They are particularly useful for PE-backed or fast-growth organisations that need immediate capability, specialist expertise or short-term leadership.
 We cover this in episode 23, which looks at when fractional or interim support is the right choice.